 We are a clinical-stage biopharmaceutical company focused on applying our proprietary anti-C5a technology to discover and develop first-in-class, potent and specific inhibitors of the complement activation factor known as C5a.
 C5a is a powerful inflammatory mediator involved in the progression of a wide variety of autoimmune and other inflammatory diseases.
-Our lead product candidate, IFX-1, is a novel intravenously delivered first-in-class anti-C5a monoclonal antibody that selectively binds to free C5a and has demonstrated disease-modifying clinical activity and tolerability in multiple clinical settings.
+Our lead product candidate, vilobelimab, is a novel intravenously delivered first-in-class anti-C5a monoclonal antibody that selectively binds to free C5a and has demonstrated disease-modifying clinical activity and tolerability in multiple clinical settings.

-We have been developing IFX-1 for the treatment of HS, a chronic debilitating systemic inflammatory skin disease.
-In June 2019, we announced that our Phase IIb clinical trial of IFX-1 in HS did not meet its primary endpoint.
+We have been developing vilobelimab for the treatment of HS, a chronic debilitating systemic inflammatory skin disease.
+In June 2019, we announced that our Phase IIb clinical trial of vilobelimab in HS did not meet its primary endpoint.
 We subsequently announced the results of additional analysis and first interim results of the open label extension trial.
-In light of all available data from the completed Shine study, the Company continues to consider options with respect to the development of IFX-1 for HS, including seeking to engage regulatory authorities in connection with pursuing further clinical trials in HS.
-We intend to develop IFX-1 and other proprietary antibodies and molecules, and evaluate other technologies as well, to address a wide array of complement-mediated and other diseases with significant unmet needs, including AAV, a rare, life-threatening autoimmune disease, PG, a rare inflammatory skin disorder and indications in oncology and potentially other indications and diseases.
-Since our inception in December 2007, we have devoted substantially all of our resources to establishing our company, raising capital, developing our proprietary anti-C5a technology, identifying and testing potential product candidates and conducting clinical trials of our lead product candidate, IFX-1.
+In light of all available data from the completed Shine study, the Company continues to consider options with respect to the development of vilobelimab for HS, including seeking to engage regulatory authorities in connection with pursuing further clinical trials in HS.
+We intend to develop vilobelimab and other proprietary antibodies and molecules, and evaluate other technologies as well, to address a wide array of complement-mediated and other diseases with significant unmet needs, including severe COVID-19, AAV, a rare, life-threatening autoimmune disease, PG, a rare inflammatory skin disorder and cSCC and potentially other indications and diseases.
+Since our inception in December 2007, we have devoted substantially all of our resources to establishing our company, raising capital, developing our proprietary anti-C5a technology, identifying and testing potential product candidates and conducting clinical trials of our lead product candidate, vilobelimab.
 To date, we have not generated any product revenue and have financed our operations primarily through public offerings, the private placement of our securities and other income from various grants.
-As of December 31, 2019, we had raised an aggregate of approximately €206.75 million, comprised of €49.2 million in net proceeds from a follow-on public offering in May 2018, €81.8 million in net proceeds from our initial public offering, €74.0 million in gross proceeds from private placements of our securities and €1.75 million in payments in connection with various grants.
-As of December 31, 2019, we had cash and cash equivalents of $\ensuremath{\mathfrak{C}}33.1$ million and $\ensuremath{\mathfrak{E}}81.9$ million in marketable securities.
+As of December 31, 2020, we had raised an aggregate of approximately €215.9 million, comprised of €49.2 million in net proceeds from a follow-on public offering in May 2018, €81.8 million in net proceeds from our initial public offering, €74.0 million in gross proceeds from private placements of our securities, €9.0 million in net proceeds from an at-themarket program and $\in 1.9$ million in payments in connection with various grants.
+As of December 31, 2020, we had cash and cash equivalents of €26.0 million and €54,3 million in marketable securities.